oVirt/ovirt-site/source/feature/networkfilter.html.md

 `     `</version>
 ` `</network_filter>

-1. Add command for listing all network filters:
+1. Add command for listing all network filters.
+The output of the command will be as followed:
     1. Introduce **<network_filter>** element:

 ` `<network_filter>